texfaq/texfaq.github.io/FAQ-psfchoice.md

 date: 2014-06-10
 ---

-# Choice of Type&nbsp;1 fonts for typesetting Maths

 If you are interested in text alone, you can in principle use any of the huge numbers of text fonts in Adobe Type&nbsp;1, TrueType or OpenType formats.
 The constraint is, of course, that your previewer and